rafagaia/challenge-starkBank/README.md

 </br>
 4. Bonus: Deploy application in the cloud (such as AWS, GCP, or Azure).</br>
 4.1.
 Bonus: find issues on Stark Bank public code or API.</br>
+4.1.1.
+Invoice can be created with an unregistered customer and taxId.
+Registers customer.
+4.1.2.
+Invoice creation with existing customer taxId and new name overwrites previous customer name.
+4.1.3.
+Customer name-length can be abnormously big, and contain special characters such as $!@(...).
 4.2.
 Have fun and good luck!</br>
 </br>